SSWConsulting/SSW.Rules.Content/rules/use-anchoring-and-docking-horizontal-only-with-single-line-textboxes/rule.md

 ---
+seoDescription: "Optimize form design by anchoring and docking single-line textboxes horizontally only to ensure proper resizing as forms widen."
 type: rule
 title: Anchoring and Docking - Do you use Anchoring and Docking (horizontal only) with single line textboxes?